Routine Reporting & Communication

 Exams over 5 minutes:

-Those that have a critical portion include biopsy, drainage, use of fluoroscopy, contrast administration other than iv.
+Those that have a critical portion include biopsy, drainage, contrast administration other than iv.

 Only the faculty can state that they were present for the critical portion of such an exam.